DuraMAT/pvarc/README.md

 Many solar modules have an anti-reflection coating (ARC) on the air-glass interface.
 This interface most often consists of a ~125 nm layer of porous silica.
 This package allows the user to simulate the reflection performance of these ARCs.
 It also provides convenient functions for calculating the solar-weighted photon reflectance which is a good figure-of-merit of the performance of a coating.

+It turns out that the IAM response of a solar module can be modeled optically.
 # Installation
 To install using pip, run:
 ```